 [0026] In one embodiment, the audio buffer 6 is located in the RAM of terminal 1.
 If the primary voice recognition process 8 is also located on the terminal 1, accessing the audio buffer 6 in the RAM will be sufficient.
-If the primary voice recognition process 8 is executed on the server 28, the content 21 of the audio buffer 6 is now transferred to the server 28 via the network 29.
+If the primary voice recognition process 8 is executed on the server 28, at least a part of the content 21 in the audio buffer 6 is now transferred to the server 28 via the network 29.

-[0027] The primary voice recognition process 8 now has the past of a potential conversation available via the audio buffer 6.
-The primary voice recognition process 8 must be able to process the audio data 11 with high priority: The objective is to promptly empty the audio buffer 6 in a timely way in order to again process live audio data 22 as soon as possible; see FIG. 3 and the corresponding list of reference numerals.
+[0027] The primary voice recognition process 8 now has the past of a potential utterance or conversation available via the audio buffer 6.
+Optionally, the primary voice recognition process 8 is able to process the audio data 11 with high priority: The objective is to promptly empty the audio buffer 6 in a timely way in order to again process live audio data 22 as soon as possible; see FIG. 3 and the corresponding list of reference numerals.
 The result of the primary voice recognition process 8 is the spoken text 13 from the recent past up to the present.

-[0028] This text 13 is now input to the dialog system 9 which, by means of semantic analysis or also artificial intelligence, analyzes to what extent a query to the personal assistant system actually exists.
+[0028] In some embodiments, this text 13 is now input to the dialog system 9 which, by means of semantic analysis or also artificial intelligence, analyzes to what extent a query to the personal assistant system actually exists.
 It is also possible that the keyword 18 recognized by the secondary voice recognition process 7 does no longer appear in the current text 13 because the voice recognition during full operation (primary voice recognition process 8) is of a higher quality and the secondary voice recognition process 7 was therefore wrong.

-[0029] In all cases in which the audio recording 21 (located in the audio buffer 6) and the subsequent live audio data 22 turns out to be irrelevant, the dialog system 9 arranges an immediate return to the standby mode, in particular if there is only background noise or if the meaning of the text 13 is not recognized by the dialog system 9; see the flowchart in FIG. 7 and the corresponding list of reference numerals.
+[0029] Optionally, in all cases in which the audio recording 21 (located in the audio buffer 6) and the subsequent live audio data 22 turns out to be irrelevant, the dialog system 9 may arrange an immediate return to the standby mode, in particular if there is only background noise or if the meaning of the text 13 is not recognized by the dialog system 9; see the flowchart in FIG. 7 and the corresponding list of reference numerals.

-[0030] If the dialog system 9, however, concludes that the question, message, or request contained in the audio buffer 6 is relevant, the terminal 1 remains in full operation and the dialog system 9 will interact with the user.
+[0030] If the dialog system 9 concludes that the question, message, or request contained in the audio buffer 6 is relevant, the terminal 1 may remain in full operation and the dialog system 9 may contact the user or may interact with the user.
 As soon as there are no more queries or messages from the user, the terminal 1 may again switch to standby mode and thus transfers control to the secondary voice recognition process 7.